contao/docs-archive/playground/custom-module/part2.md

 We set the title to true and its max length to 64, same as the field in a database.
 Description is a textarea with a lightweight config of a rte.

 ##tl_cds DCA

-Okay, now it’s time to create the data container array for tl\_cds table.
-It will have a little different config, as it is a child of tl\_cds\_category.
-Note that Contao is not able to display child records by default, so we are going to use a child_record_callback.
+Okay, now it’s time to create the data container array for `tl\_cds` table.
+It will have a little different config, as it is a child of `tl\_cds\_category`.
+Note that Contao is not able to display child records by default, so we are going to use a `child_record_callback`.

 ##DCA Config

-Open the cd_collection/dca/tl\_cds.php file and put the following content:
+Open the `cd_collection/dca/tl\_cds.php` file and put the following content:

 ```php
 <?php